 Additionally, you’ll want to learn the roof’s life expectancy of the type you’re considering purchasing or installing in your particular geographic location, as well as its distinctive weather patterns.

 Perhaps most significantly, you’ll want to get your roof examined before purchasing a new house.
 And on a frequent basis afterward to determine the present status of your roof.

-For example, asphalt shingle roofs typically last between 20 and 25 years, while other types of roofing, such as metal standing seam roofing, can last 50 years or even longer, depending on your climate, the type of property, and a variety of other environmental factors such as overhanging trees and the humidity percentage, the amount of rainfall, and whether you are prone to roof hail damage.
+For example, asphalt shingle roofs typically last between 20 and 25 years, while other types of roofing, such as metal standing seam roofing, can last 50 years or even longer up to 70 years, depending on your climate, the type of property, and a variety of other environmental factors such as overhanging trees and the humidity percentage, the amount of rainfall, and whether you are prone to roof hail damage.